niklas-may/sanity-generator/README.md

 });
 ```

-When you run `$ yarn sanity-generate`, it creates queries with a spread operator to return all fields.
+When you run `$ npx sanity-generator`, it creates queries with a spread operator to return all fields.

 ```TypeScript
 // sanity-generator/queries/getPages.ts